James Cox Chambers: Personal life

-In 1982, Chambers married fellow Bard College alumna and actress Lauren Hamilton, who is the daughter of NASA scientist, mathematician and computer pioneer Margaret Hamilton and James Cox Hamilton, both of Cambridge, Massachusetts.
-They have a son, James Cox "Jim" Chambers Jr.
+In 1982, Chambers married fellow Bard College alumna and actress Lauren Hamilton, the daughter of computer pioneer Margaret Hamilton and James Cox Hamilton, both of Cambridge, Massachusetts.
+They have a son, James "Jim" Cox Chambers Jr., also known as Fergie, who describes himself as a communist and a "professional revolutionary".

-Chambers later married Nabila Khashoggi, daughter of billionaire Adnan Khashoggi.
+In 2004, Chambers married Nabila Khashoggi, daughter of billionaire Adnan Khashoggi.
 They have a son and live in Palisades, New York, US.